 When I use public transport, and it is not that many people there, and my hands are free – so I often read books.
-Actually I read e-books using Amazon Kindle and this is huge difference comparing to paper books.
+Actually, I read e-books using Amazon Kindle and this is huge difference comparing to paper books.

 My Kindle is very light (therefore it is mostly always with me).
 I also pay attention to have some books already waiting for me.

 But coming back to the topic.
 “When I use public transport, and it is not that many people there, and my hands are free” Many conditions.
-Moreover, you cannot read when you walk or run either or when your kindle is lost (check what what I learned when I lost mine in article “What I Learned When I Lost My Kindle Reader“)
+Moreover, you cannot read when you walk or run either or when your Kindle is lost (check what I learned when I lost mine in article “What I Learned When I Lost My Kindle Reader“)

-There is rather smart alternative to reading – listening.
+There is a rather smart alternative to reading – listening.
 You can listen in all situations when you can read.
 But you can also listen running, walking in darkness, or when your eyes are already tired.

 I listen podcasts and audiobooks.
 Rather often I also listen usual text articles, but this is, again, another story.

 Usually I need to more time to listen some text that to read it.
 It is rather usual situation.
 Definitely, there are reasons why this is so, but who cares? – it is so.

 Many books and some podcasts I subscribed to are rather long.
 So, I decided to find if I can improve something here.

 I tried to listening podcasts with 1.5X speed.
 My podcast client has such an option.I found that with 1.5X speed voices sounds a bit funny way (some are even better than originally).
 But the point is – I still follow everything easily!
 And I do spend significantly less time.

 Most probably this will not work for foreign languages or if podcast moderator already speaks very fast.
 But still, in many cases this option can be considered.